abrowne2/StreamFeel/CONTRIBUTING.md

 ## Reporting Problems
 If you encounter a bug:
-* Include as much detail as possible:
- * What were you doing?
-Steps needed to replicate, etc...
+* Include as much detail as possible; What were you doing?
+Steps needed to replicate, etc..
 * Open the Console: CTRL+Shift+J (windows), CMD+OPT+J (mac) and copy the error tab.

 ## Reviewing StreamFeel on the Chrome Web Store